George William (Bud) Reeves

 Steven William Reeves was born early on the morning of October 11th, 1961.
 We continued living at the Van Nuys house until July 1962 when we moved to Panorama City, just a mile from where I was working.
 We rented a duplex at 8712 Tilden Avenue and that's where we met Tom and Sandy Miller.
 Tom was a manager at the Sav-on Drug Store in Studio City.
 It was at his suggestion together with my desire to move to a job with a better future, that I started with Sav-on in August, 1963.
 I remember taking a big pay cut to make the change.

-Connie became pregnant at the end of the year and Michael Dee Reeves was born on September 23rd, 1964.
+Connie became pregnant and Michael Dee Reeves was born on September 23rd, 1964.

 At the end of 1966 I was transferred to the Sav-On in Burbank.
 I was there for a little over two years then I was transferred to the Canoga Park store in February 1969.
 During the early seventies, Connie and I were experiencing serious maritial problems.
 We had moved to a rental home in Canoga Park in 1968, just before Sav-on transferred me there.
 Shortly after the Sylmar earthquake in February 1971, we bought a house on Hart Street in Canoga Park hoping that would help our relationship improve.
-It didn't and we separated in 1972 after a little over twelve years of marriage.
+It didn't and we separated late in 1972 after a little over thirteen years of marriage.
 We divorced the following year.
-I took the car and gave her everything else.

 It was during this turbulent time that I left my job at Sav-on and became an independent insurance agent.
 I sold casualty, life, disability, and health insurance.
 It wasn't something I enjoyed and with the frustration of living alone and not seeing my children everyday as I was accustomed, it was a very depressing time in my life.